 certain stocks, but this is not necessarily a good thing.

 It is easy to be captivated with a top performer.
 Everyone loves a winner.
-During the 80's and 90's when Jack Welch was Chairman and CEO of General Electric (GE) the company ran like a well-oiled machine.
-It routinely beat the street's expectations and the ever-increasing stock price reflected its performance.
+During the 80's and 90's when Jack Welch ran General Electric (GE) the company was a well-oiled machine that routinely beat the streets expectation and the ever-increasing stock price reflected its performance.
 I once said that if I could only buy one stock for the rest of my life, it would be GE.

 So what happened?
-Both GE and FR cut their dividends and I immediately sold them.
+Both stocks cut their dividends and I immediately sold them.
 To achieve our long-term investing goals we must remove emotion from the equation.
 It is a recipe for disaster when we make investing decisions based on a past relationship with a stock that is contrary to the current fact pattern.

 That is not to say I am not fond of certain stocks.
 For example, I currently like or admire these dividend stocks: